 Throw Practicality to The Wind.

-Not only do you not have the traction nor wheel grip that come from hot tyres on a race track, you’ll also have to deal with very cramped seating.
-There would be no grocery bags in the backseat, because there is no backseat.
+Well, at least there would be no grocery bags in the backseat, because there is no backseat.
 As a matter of fact, there is no nothing other than the driver’s seat.
 If you take this into consideration along with the lack of features, a race car as an every day driver doesn’t seem like such a great idea.

 You’ll Be Burning Cash, Not Rubber.